 - Reflect realistic budgets and transport choices for your route.

 If the story is coherent, officers feel confident.
 If your file has gaps, they start asking why.
-To further strengthen your application, consider how a dummy ticket integrates seamlessly with these elements, providing a verifiable PNR that officers can check instantly.

 Round Trip, Onward, Or Multi-City: Pick The Proof That Fits Your Plan